-The extent and content of students' knowledge, as well as their ability to think, learn, and communicate, affect their likelihood of becoming productive adults and active citizens.
-Mathematics and reading achievement test scores are important measures of students' skills in these subject areas, as well as good indicators of overall achievement in school.
-To assess progress in mathematics and reading, the National Assessment of Educational Progress (NAEP) measures national trends in the academic performance of students in grades 4, 8, and 12.
+Factors such as the extent of children's knowledge and children's ability to think, learn, and communicate affect the likelihood of their becoming productive adults and active citizens.
+Mathematics and reading achievement test scores measure students' skills in these subjects and can be good indicators of overall achievement in school.
+To assess progress in mathematics and reading, the National Assessment of Educational Progress (NAEP) measures trends in the academic performance of students in Grades 4, 8, and 12.
+The most recent NAEP mathematics and reading assessments were conducted in 2019.

 SOURCE: U.S. Department of Education, National Center for Education Statistics, National Assessment of Educational Progress.